Mastering the RFP Proposal: Essential Tips and Strategies for Success

 • Client benefit: Connect to their stated need

-Avoid generic claims like "best-in-class" or "industry-leading"—these appear in 89% of proposals and have zero differentiating value.
+Avoid generic claims like "best-in-class" or "industry-leading"—these have zero differentiating value.

 Incorporating Case Studies and Success Stories (The Specific Results Framework)